LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

 5. Enter something other than your hello and goodbye patterns.
 You should see your fallback message.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/getstartedtutorial/preview_4.png">

+### What's next?

+Continue on to the [next tutorial](tutorials-guides-getting-started-with-bot-building-intents.html) in the series.